 ÅF Infrastructure AB and NCC Teknik have, on commission of SKB, ÄSPÖ Hard Rock Laboratory, performed rock mechanical measurements in the Prototype tunnel at Äspö.
 The measurement program comprises registration of the stress and strain response around the two deposition holes during drilling and heating of the rock mass.
 In the first phase, the response of the rock mass was monitored during the drilling of the two canister holes.
 The second phase, which is the subject of this report, includes the response registered during a heating phase.
-The heating experiment started on 2003-05-08 and is planned to be finished during 2011.
+The heating experiment started on the 8th of May 2003 and is planned to be finished during 2011.

 The goal of the instrumentation is to monitor the stress, strain and deformation changes due to heating of the rock mass surrounding the deposition holes.
 Instrumentation has been installed to monitor the relative changes in intact rock as well as across fractures.
 The commission extends over field measurement and evaluation.

-ÅF Infrastructure AB is responsible for measuring equipment, the mobilization, field measurement, the computer processing. ÅF Infrastructure AB and NCC Teknik are responsible for the interpretation and reporting of the measurements.
+ÅF Infrastructure AB is responsible for measuring equipment, the mobilization, field measurement, and the computer processing. ÅF Infrastructure AB and NCC Teknik are responsible for the interpretation and reporting of the measurements.

-This report presents the measurement results during the period of the heating phase from 2009-06-01 to 2009-11-30.
+This report presents the measurement results during the period of the heating phase from 2009-12-01 to 2010-05-31.